BlueBrain/nexus/README.md

 It is to be noted that many other scientific fields (Astronomy, Agriculture, Bioinformatics, Pharmaceutical industry, ...) are in need of such a technology.
 Consequently, Blue Brain Nexus core technology is being developed to be **agnostic of the domain** it might be applied to.

 # Documentation

-The overall documentation of the platform is available [here](https://bbp-nexus.epfl.ch/dev/docs).
+The overall documentation of the platform is available [here](https://bbp-nexus.epfl.ch/staging/docs/).
 In the following section of this document, we will also point to specific components documentation.

 ## Tutorials

 Please check out our tutorials:
  - [Nexus KG Schema Format](https://bbp-nexus.epfl.ch/dev/schema-documentation/documentation/shacl-schemas.html#nexus-kg-schemas)

+## Technical Introduction

+Please take a look at [these slides](https://www.slideshare.net/BogdanRoman1/bluebrain-nexus-technical-introduction-91266871) for a short technical introduction to Nexus.

 # Blue Brain Nexus components